Updated: Jun 1, 2026

 Morning

-Statue of Liberty + Ellis Island in New York City, USA
+Statue of Liberty on Liberty Island in New York Harbor, featuring the green copper monument on its stone pedestal, New York City, USA

 Statue of Liberty + Ellis Island